solrudev/Ackpine/docs/index.md

 - **Deferred**: Ackpine allows to defer user's intervention via customizable high-priority notification.
 - **Progress and state updates**: it's easy to observe every session's state and progress updates.
 - **Advanced features**: Ackpine allows to benefit from advanced features without juggling complex OS APIs (such as install pre-approval) introduced in later Android versions.
-- **Elevated permissions**: Shizuku and root shell are supported as installer backends with advanced install flags.
+- **Elevated permissions**: Shizuku, root shell and Dhizuku are supported as installer backends with advanced install flags.
 - **100% Java and Kotlin-friendly**: while maintaining full Java compatibility, Ackpine was developed as a Kotlin-first library.
 - **Compatibility**: Ackpine supports Android versions starting from API level 16.